solkimicreb/book_of_algorand/README.md

 const treasury = algosdk.generateAccount();
 ```

 This should be used as a one-off script to discover and securely store a key pair for the story coin treasury.
 Although storing private keys is a sensitive topic, for the purpose of this hobby project I simply transformed it into a 25 word mnemonic and stored it as an environmental variable.
-The below snippet transforms between this mnemonic and a key pair for our application.
+The below snippet transforms between a mnemonic and key pair form for our application.

 ```js
 const algosdk = require("algosdk");